Deng Xiaoping: A Revolutionary Life by Alexander V. Pantsov with Steven I. Levine

 Beijing Spring photographs by David Turnley and Peter Turnley, text by Melinda Liu

 Spring Bamboo: A Collection of Contemporary Chinese Short Stories compiled and translated by Jeanne Tai, with a foreword by Bette Bao Lord, an introduction by Leo Ou-fan Lee

 I Myself Am a Woman: Selected Writings of Ding Ling edited by Tani E. Barlow, with Gary J. Bjorge

 Lapse of Time by Wang Anyi, introduction by Jeffrey Kinkley

 Baotown by Wang Anyi, translated by Martha Avery

-The Secret Speeches of Chairman Mao: From the Hundred Flowers to the Great Leap Forward edited by Roderick MacFarquhar, by Timothy Cheek, by Eugene Wu, with contributions by Merle Goldman, by Benjamin Schwartz
+The Secret Speeches of Chairman Mao: From the Hundred Flowers to the Great Leap Forward edited by Roderick MacFarquhar and Timothy Cheek and Eugene Wu, with contributions by Merle Goldman and Benjamin Schwartz

 Edgar Snow: A Biography by John Maxwell Hamilton